spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 | [terraform-deploy](https://github.com/spacetelescope/terraform-deploy) | Creates an EKS cluster and roles used by the cluster, and CodeCommit and ECR repositories |
 | [jupyterhub-deploy](https://github.com/spacetelescope/jupyterhub-deploy.git) | Contains JupyterHub deployment configurations for Docker images and tools to deploy JupyterHub to the EKS cluster.

+# Set some convenience variables

+To make things more convient for the rest of this procedure, set a few evironment variables.
+This will reduce the need to modify copy/paste commands

+- `export ADMIN_ARN=arn:aws:iam::<account-id>:role/jupyterhub-admin`
+- `export ACCOUNT_ID=<account-id>
+- `export DEPLOYMENT_NAME=<deployment-name>

 # Terraform-deploy

 This section describes how to set up an EKS cluster and supporting resources using Terraform.